Tag Archive for: ESOP

 In an ESOP, the current owner sells either a portion or all of their ownership interest in the business to the plan, allowing employees to become participants in the ownership structure.

 While most new ESOP transactions involve a 100% sale, it’s also common for owners to transition ownership gradually through a series of smaller sales over time.
-For sellers, an ESOP also affords value built over decades, enables tax-efficient estate planning, and helps preserve the company’s culture and legacy.

 Advantages of the ESOP Structure¹